-The FileMaker_Fields table contains information about the fields defined in the FileMaker file.
+The FileMaker_Fields table contains information about the fields defined in the FileMaker Pro file for all table occurrences.

 The FileMaker_Fields table includes the following columns:

 - TableName The name of the table that contains the field. - FieldName The name of the field. - FieldType The SQL data type of the field. - FieldId The unique ID for the field. - FieldClass One of three values: Summary, for summary fields; Calculated, for calculated results; or Normal. - FieldReps The number of repetitions of the field. - ModCount The total number of times changes to this table's definition have been committed.